 Conover is a somewhat small city located in the state of North Carolina.
 With a population of 8,248 people and three constituent neighborhoods, Conover is the 103rd largest community in North Carolina.

 Conover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Conover is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Conover who work in management occupations (13.19%), office and administrative support (13.04%), and sales jobs (9.44%).
+Overall, Conover is a city of production and manufacturing workers, sales and office workers, and professionals.
+There are especially a lot of people living in Conover who work in office and administrative support (13.28%), management occupations (9.18%), and sales jobs (8.91%).

 As is often the case in a small city, Conover doesn't have a public transportation system that people use for their commute.

-The education level of Conover citizens is a little higher than the average for US cities and towns: 23.33% of adults in Conover have at least a bachelor's degree.
+The citizens of Conover are slightly better educated than the national average of 21.84% for all cities and towns, with 21.65% of adults in Conover having a bachelor's degree or advanced degree.

 Conover is a very ethnically-diverse city.
 The people who call Conover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conover residents report their race to be White, followed by Black or African-American.
 Conover also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.65% of the city’s residents.
-Important ancestries of people in Conover include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 13.03% of the city’s residents.
+Important ancestries of people in Conover include English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Conover is English.
 Other important languages spoken here include Spanish and Miao/Hmong.